 Before rolling your eyes at this one, know that while it's tattooed into our brains that drinking a fair amount of water every day is important for our overall health and well-being, pay attention to its temperature.
 Warm water is much more beneficial: It helps detoxify the skin and regulate digestion (remember the connection between your gut and your skin?) whereas cold water can actually harden the oil in consumed foods and create fat deposits in the intestine, and adding ice to water actually strips it of its essential minerals which are important for digestive health.

 Also, when you drink cold water, your body focuses its energy on regulating your body's temperature instead of digesting food and absorbing nutrients, which could lead to water loss (and hydration is essential for good skin health).
-Drink a cup in the morning to kick-start the detoxifying process.

 Organic Tart Cherry Juice